+The distinctive cochannel interference characteristics of NOMA usually lead to a nonconvex optimization problem.
 The aforementioned research contributions have provided numerous beneficial techniques of dealing with the resource control problem.
 However, for complexity reasons, most of these techniques opted for decoupling the user scheduling and PA into consecutive subproblems, which usually result in suboptimal solutions.
 The problem of finding optimal solutions by jointly considering both the user scheduling and PA is still far from being well understood.
-Hence advanced optimization techniques requiring low-complexity algorithms are required for solving this problem.
+Hence, advanced optimization techniques requiring low-complexity algorithms are required for solving this problem.

-In summary, the design of attractive NOMA solutions hinges on finding the Pareto-optimal solutions, as discussed for example in an ad hoc networking context in [187], where none of the system characteristics can be improved without degrading at least one of the others.
-In the interactive 7mode networking demo a three-component objective function constituted by the BER, the power and the delay was animated.
+In summary, the design of attractive NOMA solutions hinges on finding the Pareto-optimal solutions, as discussed, for example, in an ad hoc networking context in [187], where none of the system characteristics can be improved without degrading at least one of the others.
+In the interactive seven-mode networking demo, a three-component objective function constituted by the BER, the power, and the delay was animated.

 VI.
-COMPATIBILITY OF NOMA WITH OTHER TECHNOLOGIES TOWARDS 5G AND BEYOND
+COMPATIBILITY OF NOMA WITH OTHER TECHNOLOGIES TOWARD 5G AND BEYOND

-As one promising technique in future 5G networks, one of the main challenges of NOMA is that how well it is to be compatible with other emerging techniques for meeting the requirements of 5G.
-In this section, we survey the existing research contributions considering the co-existence of NOMA with other 5G proposals.
+As one promising technique in future 5G networks, one of the main challenges of NOMA is how well it is compatible with other emerging techniques for meeting the requirements of 5G.
+In this section, we survey the existing research contributions considering the coexistence of NOMA with other 5G proposals.